 What does Shakespeare mean to you?

-Shakespeare ZA aims to connect the groups described above.
-It is a virtual meeting-place, created to:
+This website is a virtual meeting-place, created to:

 keep people who are interested in Shakespeare updated with news of South African productions, conferences and other events